liamross/dara/README.md

 - supports `%` (modulo - not supported by either language)
 - no brackets around if conditions (not supported by either language)
-- if is a statement rather than an expression in order to support `else if`
+- if is a statement rather than an expression in order to support `else if` (Monkey has if as an expression which did not easily support `else if`)

 > Dara is second in Irish, since this language follows in the footsteps of Lox
 > and Monkey.